2023 Programs

 MARCH 19, 4PM: KERRI GREENIDGE ON “THE GRIMKES: THE LEGACY OF SLAVERY IN AN AMERICAN FAMILY”

 Tufts professor Kerri K. Greenidge tells the story of Sarah and Agnes Grimke, “revered figures in American history, famous for rejecting their privileged lives on a plantation in South Carolina to become firebrand activists in the North.”
 Previous accounts, however, “have long obscured their Black relatives.”
 Greenidge, by contrast, “presents a parallel narrative, indeed a long-overdue corrective, shifting the focus from the white abolitionist sisters to the Black Grimkes and deepening our understanding of the long struggle for racial and gender equality.”
-REGISTER HERE
+The program was moderated by renowned Lincoln scholar Harold Holzer.
+SEE PHOTOS AND WATCH THE VIDEO HERE

 MARCH 26, 4PM: COMPOSER MATTHEW AUCOIN ON “THE IMPOSSIBLE ART”

-MacArthur genius composer Matthew Aucoin, “the most promising operatic talent in a generation” (TheNew York Times Magazine), has penned a user’s guide to opera that examines 400 years of the art and its librettists.
-He describes the creation of his own groundbreaking new work, Eurydice, and shares his reflections on the past, present, and future of opera.
+MacArthur genius composer Matthew Aucoin discussed his user’s guide to opera that examines 400 years of the art and its librettists.
+He described the creation of his own groundbreaking new work, Eurydice, and shared his reflections on the past, present, and future of opera.
+He was accompanied by soprano Magdalena Kuzma.
 In the Boston Globe, John Domini called Aucoin’s book “a magnificent blend of criticism and rapture.”
-The event will help celebrate the launch of plans for the new Sue and Edgar Wachenheim III Exhibit and Performance Center, funded by a $1.5 million gift from the Wachenheim family.
-REGISTER HERE
+The event helped celebrate the launch of plans for the new Sue and Edgar Wachenheim III Exhibit and Performance Center, funded by a $1.5 million gift from the Wachenheim family.
+Video coming soon.

-Join us for a cocktail reception and book talk with acclaimed author and landscape historian Mac Griswold.
-Mac Griswold—who knew Bunny Mellon personally—delves into her subject’s closely-guarded personal archives to construct an unrivaled portrait of a woman as complex and multifaceted as the gardens and homes on which she left her mark.
-LIMITED TICKETS REGISTER HERE
+MAY 7 at 5pm: BOOK TALK & COCKTAIL RECEPTION WITH MAC GRISWOLD, AUTHOR OF “I’LL BUILD A STAIRWAY TO PARADISE: A LIFE OF BUNNY MELLON” What a glorious evening!
+Lovers of garden history and design attended a book talk and reception in the new Jay Estate Gardens with acclaimed author and landscape historian Mac Griswold.
+Griswold—who knew Bunny Mellon personally—delved into her subject’s closely-guarded personal archives to construct an unrivaled portrait of a woman as complex and multifaceted as the gardens and homes on which she left her mark.
+VIDEO TO COME

 PARTNER PROGRAMS